GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ## Sparse matrices <a name="sparse_matrices"></a>

-[Sparse matrices](https://en.wikipedia.org/wiki/Sparse_matrix) arte extremely important in a lot of numerical algorithms.
+[Sparse matrices](https://en.wikipedia.org/wiki/Sparse_matrix) are extremely important in a lot of numerical algorithms.
 They are used at situations when we need to operate with matrices having majority of the matrix elements equal to zero.
 In this case, only the non-zero matrix elements are stored with possible some *padding zeros* used for memory alignment.
 This is necessary mainly on GPUs.
 Consider just matrix having 50,000 rows and columns whih is 2,500,000,000 matrix elements.
 If we store each matrix element in double precision (it means eight bytes per element) we need 20,000,000,000 bytes which is nearly 20 GB of memory.
 If there are only five non-zero elements in each row we need only \f$8 \times 5 \times 50,000=2,000,000\f$ bytes and so nearly 200 MB.
 It is really great difference.

 Major disadventage of sparse matrices is that there are a lot of different formats for storing such matrices.
 Though [CSR - Compressed Sparse Row](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) format is the most popular of all, especially for GPUs there are many other formats which perform differently on various matrices.
 So it is a good idea to test several sparse matrix formats if you want to get the best performance.
 In TNL, there is one templated class \ref TNL::Matrices::SparseMatrix representing the sparse matrices.
 The change of underlying matrix format can be done just by changing one template parameter.
 The list of the template paramaters is as follows: